Bonfire/bptf-bot-utilities/README.md

 - "Update pricelist" button on item hover
 - "Remove from pricelist" button on item hover
 - "Pricecheck item" button on item hover
+- "Match listing" button on item hover
+   - **Note: This requires you to regularly update the `KEY_PRICE` found at the top of the script to receive accurate prices for matching.
+This value should contain the current price of one key in refined.**

 ## Installation